 When housing construction and port operations collide: Boatyards in Rødbyhavn fear the consequences

 This is a quote story.
-The original story can be read at Maritime Shipping here.
+The original story can be read at Maritime here.
 Those familiar with the port industry will know that this is not the first time a case of this nature has arisen.
 Unfortunately, it is unlikely to be the last.
-The Danish group Bach Gruppen intends to launch a major construction project in Rødbyhavn, which will partly [...].
+The Danish group Bach Gruppen intends to launch a major construction project in Rødbyhavn, which will partly [...]...

 The green transition is in full swing, and Danish commercial ports are to a large extent pivotal points.
 Therefore, port expansions are necessary, because the future requires more space, writes Tine Kirk.
 The debate post was published in Altinget Transport on 25/1/2023 When ports want to expand their areas, local discussions arise from time to time.
-Is it necessary now? [...]
+Is it necessary? [...]

 Port of Vordingborg has quintupled cargo turnover in 10 years

-Stop romanticizing port housing
+Stop romanticizing housing on the harbor

 Today, the European Offshore Wind Strategy targets to establish at least 65 GW of offshore wind by 2030.
-A high figure.
+A high number.
 Especially considering that there is currently just over 13 GW on the seas around Europe.
 In other words, Europe is aiming to install five times as much offshore wind in the next 8 years as [...].